 Constant Contact Unable to Solve Problem

 If as a recipient this has happened to you, maybe you’ve just ignored the problem.
 But if you’ve Googled for a solution, eventually you’ll discover that Constant Contact admits to having problems serving images as part of their HTML newsletter distribution service.

 Their answer to the multiple requests for a remedy is that they’re working on a solution, one they’ve not been able to solve for months, perhaps years, and that’s where it ends.

 Their suggestion to whitelist the servers used is simply ridiculous for anyone whose mail is routed through a host that uses mail scanners ahead of the download to determine whether or not a site is safe.

 The problem of an image not found – in my experience, only Constant Contact – is typically compounded by the lack of an absolutely essential “if you can’t see images view open this newsletter in your browser” (below) link, followed by alternate text – also an accessibility issue – that’s also missing.

 For senders, it’s no small matter:

 “Having the same issue for the last month.
 I have called different customers and checked this across multiple browsers and operating systems.
 It is not a setting on my computer as it is universal.
 When I click on preview my emails it is restricting the images as well.
 What has happened and can someone please elevate this.
 My email campaigns are about 90% of our revenue.
 Without them I am going to lose hundreds of thousands in sales.
 I can’t sit and let that happen so I will need to jump from Constant contact.”

-Fortunately, emailing HTML formatted content is a well established practice that is easily accomplished by numerous other service vendors, including industry leader MailChimp, mailerLite, MailMunch, Campaigner, Active Campaign, and GetResponse, to name a few.
+Fortunately, emailing HTML formatted content is a well established practice that is easily accomplished by numerous other service providers, including industry leader and service pioneer MailChimp, Direct Mail for Mac, mailerLite, MailMunch, Campaigner, Active Campaign, and GetResponse, to name a few.
 There’s even a website to help find a service that’s right for your individual needs.